Masoud-Safari/Neural-Network/README.md

 # Neural-Network
-Implementation of basic neural network concepts in python.
+Implementation of basic neural network concepts in python. :brain:

-With this implementation, you can quickly build and train a neural network.
+With this implementation, you can quickly build and train a neural network. :relaxed:

 This implementation consists of:
 - vectorized forward propagation and backpropagation